-In the spring of 2021, NEST students will be taught the methods and concepts of Soundscape Ecology by leading soundscape ecologist Dr. Bernie Krause, then work through the research process with lead instructor Dr. Daniel Levitis.
+In the Summer of 2021, NEST students will be taught the methods and concepts of Soundscape Ecology by leading soundscape ecologist Dr. Bernie Krause, then work through the research process with lead instructor Dr. Daniel Levitis.
 Students will also have the opportunity to learn fire ecology and gather data in areas that burned in 2017 and 2020.

 Students will learn by doing, with topics including ethics and conduct in research, outdoor safety, working in diverse groups, the steps of a formal research project, reading and evaluating peer-reviewed science, literature searching, how to choose and refine a research subject, experimental design, research journals, ecological data-gathering techniques, handling data, making figures, writing for scientific journals, and working through the publication process.

 NEST students need to be able to write at a college level, arrange their own transportation to Sugarloaf Ridge State Park, and work collaboratively.
 The total time commitment for NEST participants is roughly 200 hours, similar to a four-credit university course.
 We seek students who will, through NEST, advance careers that will help to diversify the parks and scientific community.

 Before applying to NEST, students are asked to please read the following list closely, as it describes the expectations, including academic preparation, required of them.